-Total hip replacements are usually performed for severe arthritic conditions when pain and immobility affect your quality of life.
-Osteoarthritis is the most common form of arthritis and usually occurs with age.
-As the cartilage wears, the joint is less able to respond to the forces placed on it and may become stiff and painful.
-Many people can manage their symptoms conservatively, through medication, activity modification, weight loss, and exercise.
-A hip replacement is offered after conservative management has failed and is no longer helpful.
+Total knee replacements are usually performed for severe arthritic conditions when pain and immobility affect your quality of life.
+Osteoarthritis and rheumatoid arthritis are the most common forms of arthritis and usually occur with age.
+As the cartilage wears, the joint is less able to tolerate the forces placed on it and may become stiff and painful.
+The three parts of the knee can be affected and lead to joint degeneration and disability.
+The smooth layers get rough and wear away, the synovial fluid inside the knee lessens, the muscles, ligaments and tendons can become weak, causing the bones to move more.
+Essentially, all these factors play a role in the door hinge becoming loose.

+Many people are able to manage their symptoms conservatively, through medication, activity modification, weight loss and exercise.
+A knee replacement is offered after conservative management has failed and is no longer helpful.